 There is some hope, at least.
 CNN Travel adds that the following airlines are offering travelers the option to change or delay flight bookings within Dorian-affected areas: Delta, American Airlines, Spirit, United, Frontier, JetBlue, and Southwest.

-No matter where you’re traveling, when you’re going, or what hurricane you’re trying to avoid, it’s imperative that you are fully aware of the dangers of traveling during hurricane season and other severe weather.
+No matter where you’re traveling, how long your flight from Florida is, or what hurricane you’re trying to avoid, it’s imperative that you are fully aware of the dangers of traveling during hurricane season and other severe weather.
 Whether you’re one of the 11% of households who travel in an RV or not, here are some important things you should know before traveling during hurricane season:

 Hurricanes are (relatively) easy to monitor